18F/samwise/README.md

 ### Configuration

-Set the api.data.gov API key as the environment variable `DOT_DATA_GOV_API_KEY` or pass the key as an argument:
+Set the api.data.gov API key as the environment variable `DATA_GOV_API_KEY` or pass the key as an argument:

 ```ruby
 require 'tarly'